laurakond/Artly/README.md

 <details>
 <summary>Sign In page</summary>

-- Once within the Sign up page, the user is presented with a registration form and an image carousel that displays current artworks.
+- Once within the Sign-Up page, the user is presented with a registration form and an image carousel that displays current artworks.
-- The Sign in form allows the user to access their account and manage the following features:
+- The Sign-In form allows the user to access their account and manage the following features:
   - Artwork create/edit/delete
   - Bid create/edit/delete
   - Save artworks